Classical Observables using Exponentiated Spin factors: Electromagnetic Scattering: Discussion

 We then used the four-point amplitude computed using the spin-dressed photon propagator to compute the angular impulse of the scalar as well as $\rootkerr$ particles.
 Here we encountered a subtlety.
 We used the spin tensor $S_{2}^{\mu\nu}$ instead of the spin-vector $a_2^{\mu}$ as the fundamental spin degree of freedom.
 With this choice, we found that the result for the angular impulse of the $\rootkerr$ particle is consistent with the angular momentum conservation.
 As explained in Section \ref{sec7} the reason for this choice becomes evident if one recalls that the calculation of the angular impulse via the KMOC formalism involves the expectation value of differential operators acting on amplitudes.
 Choosing the spin to be parametrized by either $a_2$ or $S_2$ leads to different results as a consequence.
 To leading order in $S_{2}$ (valid as long as $\vert a_{2}\vert \ll \vert b\vert$) we have checked that our results are consistent with \cite{Bern:2023ity}.

 Using the NJ algorithm, we also calculated the leading-order orbital angular impulse of a scalar particle to all order in the spin of the $\rootkerr$ particle.
 In addition we gave a closed form expression for the total angular impulse of the $\rootkerr$ particle to leading order in spin.
 An all-order-in spin evaluation of the total angular momentum of the $\rootkerr$ particle is beyond the scope of this paper and will be pursued in \cite{Akhtar:2024rzp}.\\ Our broader goal is to compute classical gravitational observables for the Kerr black hole.
 In this context, the double copy will be an important tool \cite{Bern:2019prr}.
 For conservative observables (at leading order in coupling), the double copy of the three-point amplitudes is the only ingredient that is needed.
 It has been observed in \cite{Arkani-Hamed:2017jhn} that the three-point amplitude for a massive spin - $S$ minimally coupled to gravity can be obtained by simply squaring the `$x$' factors in eq.\eqref{35}.
 Using this in \cite{Arkani-Hamed:2019ymq}, the 1PM linear impulse for the scalar-Kerr system was obtained.
 It will be interesting to use this double copy to study the angular impulse for the same system and check the conservation of angular momentum.
 However, to study radiation from gravitational scattering involving Kerr black holes, we need the double copy of the non-abelian counterpart of the $\rootkerr$ solution.
 Since we do not have a consistent bare Lagrangian for the latter we leave the question of computing gravitational radiation for Kerr black holes from amplitudes, to future work.
 In the meantime, it might be instructive to study gravitational radiation from Kerr black holes directly using the equations of motion derived in \cite{Scheopner:2023rzp}.
+However, recently the waveform for the scattering of a Kerr$_{1}$ - Kerr$_{2}$ black hole system has been computed in both the perturbative spin parameter to $\mathcal{O}(a^{4})$, the highest order to which the answer is unambiguous\cite{DeAngelis:2023lvf}.
+The case of a Schwarzschild black hole scattering with a Kerr black hole has also been studied in \cite{Brandhuber:2023hhl} and the waveform has been computed for the Schwarzschild black hole to all orders in spin and for the Kerr black hole to $\mathcal{O}(a^{4})$.
+The former case is the gravitational analogue of the radiative gauge field in eq.\eqref{radker_scala_kmo_exacta1}.
+Additionally, the waveform for this system has also been computed to NLO in \cite{Bohnenblust:2023qmy} to linear order in spin.
+Finally, it is also important to note that in \cite{Aoude:2023dui}, the waveform for the Kerr$_{1}$ - Kerr$_{2}$ system has been computed to all orders in spin for both the black holes.
+These result will be interesting to compare with, once we have a result from our NJ perspective.